pottekkat/go-corona/data.md

 ## Statistics

-// we add viz here
+// we add viz here;